practical-artificial-intelligence-841/website/content/ai-topics/bias-in-ML.md

             - but 0.3% error rate for male light skin

 ## Combating Bias and Activism
-- See Joy Buolamwini’s “AI, Ain’t I a Woman”, paraphrasing the abolitionist and women’s right activity Sojourner Truth.
+- See Joy Buolamwini’s "AI, Ain’t I a Woman", paraphrasing the abolitionist and women’s right activity Sojourner Truth.

 - One of the 1st articles on bias in computing: Batya Friedman and Helen Nissenbau, 1996